-This application note is for demonstration only, and is not validated by Beckman Coulter.
-Beckman Coulter makes no warranties express or implied with respect to this protocol, including warranties of fitness for a particular purpose or merchantability or that the protocol is non-infringing.
+Valita, ValitaTiter and the ValitaCell logo are trademarks or registered trademarks of ValitaCell in the United States and other countries.
+ValitaCell is a Beckman Coulter Company.
+This method is for demonstration only, and is not validated by Beckman Coulter.
+Beckman Coulter makes no warranties of any kind whatsoever express or implied, with respect to this protocol, including but not limited to warranties of fitness for a particular purpose or merchantability or that the protocol is non-infringing.
+All warranties are expressly disclaimed.
 Your use of the method is solely at your own risk, without recourse to Beckman Coulter.
+Not intended or validated for use in the diagnosis of disease or other conditions.

-©2024 Beckman Coulter, Inc. All rights reserved.
-Valita and Valita Titer are trademarks or registered trademarks of ValitaCell Ltd in the United States and other countries.
-ValitaCell is a Beckman Coulter Company.
+© 2023 Beckman Coulter, Inc. All rights reserved.
 Beckman Coulter, the stylized logo, and the Beckman Coulter product and service marks mentioned herein are trademarks or registered trademarks of Beckman Coulter, Inc. in the United States and other countries.
 All other trademarks are the property of their respective owners.